Wildlife Safety & Awareness, Bird Voices, Animal Tracks & Trails

 The workshop takes place where sign of all the big and little wild animals found in our bioregion are concentrated for all to see.
 Whether you hunt with a camera, bow or gun, or if you just love northwest wildlife, you are welcome you to join us for a special day of tracking.
 Learn specialized tracking and trailing skills as we venture to get close to elk, deer, bear, and a host of other critters as well.
 In addition to learning what to do in case you run into bears on the trail, you will gain skills to help you become the first to know where to find (or avoid) their hidden dens.

 The most important skill in nature is awareness, whether it be for safety or discovering animals.
-We will head outside for the remainder of class, and start by practicing “wide angle vision” like owls do, plus “expanded hearing” like deer use to decipher whether sounds they hear in the forest are predators or friendlies, and the “stealth walk” like foxes teach us in order to move undetected in nature so we see more animals and experience their behavior as if we weren’t there.
+We will start by practicing “wide angle vision” like owls do, plus “expanded hearing” like deer use to decipher whether sounds they hear in the forest are predators or friendlies, and the “stealth walk” like foxes teach us in order to move undetected in nature so we see more animals and experience their behavior as if we weren’t there.
 We like to say that if you bring home just one set of skills from tonight’s class, that these awareness activities are it.
 They will help you see more wildlife, and keep you safer, in city and wilderness, better than any other set of knowledge.

 In order to help you open to a world of evidence that animals leave wherever they move, we’ll look for and discuss scrapes, lays, burrows, latrines, larders, nests, partial tracks, pressure releases, vegetative cuttings, and everything else we can find – even the condition of feathers to determine exactly how or if a bird might have been killed or injured.You also have to be able to trail animals if you want to find them, so now that your eyes are adjusted to seeing sign, we’re going to train you in the kind of trailing that real animal trackers use, keeping your head up and walking fast, identifying voices of the birds to know what is up ahead!